 Hilton’s restaurant in Key West called Four Marlins is also a great option if you’re traveling down south.

-Italian food in Fort Lauderdale didn’t disappoint me either.
-I mean, just take a look at this cheese & meat plate and you’ll understand.
-I ordered a salad later and couldn’t finish it, but I did manage to finish a few lemoncake champagne cocktails.
+Italian food in Fort Lauderdale doesn’t disappoint either.
+I mean, just take a look at this cheese & meat plate and you’ll understand!

-For the last dinner we went to Kuro at the Hard Rock Casino.
-It’s a modern Japanese eatery with amazing design: even shells were hanging form the ceiling.
+It’s a modern Japanese eatery with amazing design: even shells were hanging from the ceiling.
+This is absolutely the best fine dining.

 For the first (and most likely the last) time I tried a squid ink cocktail.
 It was probably the weirdest drink I tried in my life EVER.
 I don’t recommend it, but it’s a nice innovation.